Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 A garden and water surround the Pagoda.
 This is the go-to pagoda if you're looking for a scenic attraction.
 For a breathtaking view, visit this Pagoda at sunset.

-See our comprehensive guide of the Tran Quoc Pagoda
+See our comprehensive guide to the Tran Quoc Pagoda

 Hours: 8 AM - 5 PM